 With that preface, in this guide, we spent hours looking at over 60 different chairs from a myriad of manufacturers to come up with what we think are the most comfortable office chairs you can get in 2021.
 When it came to the criteria we used, we went back to the basics of what all comfortable office chairs share- excellent ergonomics, high level of adjustability, comfortable materials, and perhaps most important of them all, lots of endorsements and feedback from actual owners of the chairs.

 Let’s just say if you’re looking for an excellent office chair that won’t have you constantly shifting or moaning in discomfort, you could do a lot worse than any of the chairs below.

-Steelcase Gesture Office Desk Chair – Runner Up for Most Comfortable
+Steelcase Gesture Office Desk Chair – Overall Most Comfortable

-Slightly cheaper than the Embody, the award-winning Steelcase Gesture Office Desk Chair has a headrest and more adjustable armrests.
-As its name suggests, the Gesture shines for being able to provide a truly comfortable sitting experience that adapts to your gestures and movements as you work.
+“Without a doubt the most comfortable, chair I’ve ever sat on.”
+That’s the one line summary of the Gesture chair given by a recent owner in 2021.
+The Gesture shines for being able to provide a truly comfortable sitting experience that adapts to your gestures and movements as you work.

-Next, we have the 360 arms which can support your arms and shoulders whether you’re mousing, typing, or using your smartphone.
-Finally, we have the seat which features adaptive bolstering.
+Finally, we have the seat on the Gesture which features adaptive bolstering.
 This works by letting you adjust the seat depth to match your upper leg bone length, minimizing the pressure to your thighs and the back of your knees.

 Aside from its hefty price, the Gesture’s main drawback for me is its lack of breathability.
 Steelcase equipped it with really thick foam so that it can support the user in every position.
 But, this is a double-edged sword since its thermal insulation has increased as well.